 - Secretary – takes minutes of monthly meetings and board meetings and distributes minutes to board members for approval.

-- Newsletter – compiles articles and formats the newsletter and distributes newsletter to members via email.
+- Newsletter – compiles articles, formats and distributes the monthly newsletter to members via email.

 - Website – maintains branch website, assists with branch updates to AAUW state and national websites.